BRF Scientific Innovation Awards (SIA)

 Eligibility

-• Working in the area of studies of brain function in health and disease.
-Current major NIH or other peer-reviewed funding is preferred but evidence of such funding in the past three years is essential.
+- Funding History: Current major NIH or other peer-reviewed funding is preferred, but evidence of such funding in the past three years is essential.

 Award Information